 All Registered Midwives in Alberta have the equivalent of a Bachelor’s Degree in Midwifery.
 They have demonstrated a high level of competency as required by the College of Midwives of Alberta through rigorous written, clinical and oral examinations.

 Yes.
-Midwives support women’s right to choose the place of birth and offer women home, birth centre or hospital births.
+Midwives support a women’s right to choose the place of birth and offer women home, birth centre or hospital births.
 All Registered Midwives maintain hospital privileges so they can provide comprehensive care in all settings.

+Yes.
 Midwives can order all lab and diagnostic testing as well as prescription medications that are relevant to pregnancy.